aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/anchorlocked/_index.md

 ### Remarks

-The default value is false.Has effect only for top level shapes.This property affects behavior of the shape's anchor in Microsoft Word.
+The default value is **false**.

+Has effect only for top level shapes.

+This property affects behavior of the shape's anchor in Microsoft Word.
 When the anchor is not locked, moving the shape in Microsoft Word can move the shape's anchor too.

 ### Examples